Getting Started with Pandas and Matplotlib

 data.to_csv('groups.csv')

-matplotlib is a Python library for creating visualizations of data.
+Matplotlib is a Python library for creating data visualizations.

-We will use a single matplotlib workflow - the one we use the most ourselves.
-It offers the flexibility to plot multiple charts in the same figure, and integrates nicely with pandas.
+We recommend and will use the plt.subplots API.
+It offers the flexibility to plot multiple charts in the same figure, and integrates nicely with Pandas.

 $ pip install matplotlib

-Matplotlib is used by importing the matplotlib package, commonly aliasing the module pyplot as plt:
+Matplotlib is used in Python by importing the matplotlib package, commonly aliasing the submodule matplotlib.pyplot as plt:

 import matplotlib.pyplot as plt